A picture is worth a thousand words!

 That’s why we are working on getting photos of children who are ready to find their forever families!
 Providing professional photos to be used on the Virginia Department of Social Services website will assist in a child finding their new family.
 We hope that prospective parents who see professional photos, will get a better understanding of the child they are learning about.

 We hold photoshoot events in different areas across Virginia with help from our Connecting Hearts Volunteers and Inters.
-We collaborate on these efforts with Change Who Waits and One Church One Child.
+We collaborate on these efforts with volunteers and licensed child placing agencies across the state.

 Need a photoshoot in your area?

 Contact us and we will see what we can do!
 Chances are, if you need a photo, someone nearby will need one as well!

 Want to Volunteer?

 We are always looking for professional photographers and videographers who can volunteer their services!
 By volunteering, you are doing a great service the children in our state who need forever families!
 Please let us know if you are interested in helping with future photoshoots!

 Camera: If you have a digital camera, great!
 If not, no worries!
 Most phones these days are equipped with high quality cameras that can do a good job in a pinch.

 Lighting: Take the picture in a well lit environment – outside during the day is best!
 Avoid shadows and areas that are too bright.